BonkMasterMord/CPE-487/README.md

 1. **Initial State:**
    The display shows a blank field (the VGA screen with a background), the paddles at default positions, and the score (initially zero) on the seven-segment display.
+   Implementing two inputs from seperate devices, elminating the need to fight over the buttons on the Nexys board that are already crammed.

-2. **Serving and Gameplay:**
+3. **Serving and Gameplay:**
    Pressing the serve button (`btn0`) launches the ball from the center of the screen.
 The ball moves toward one paddle.
-Players must move their paddles to intercept the ball:
+Players must move their paddles to intercept the ball before it reaches the ends of their screen:
    - The **Left Paddle** is controlled by a connected keypad.
    - The **Right Paddle** is controlled by on-board buttons (`btnl` to move up, `btnr` to move down).

    When the ball hits a paddle, it bounces back, and the player who hit the ball scores a point.

-3. **Scoring System:**
+4. **Scoring System:**
-   Each time a point is scored, that player's score increments on the seven-segment display.
+   Each time a player reflects the ball 1 point is scored, everytime a player hits the ball to the other end of the board will score 2 points.
+   Player's score increments on the seven-segment display.
    Scores are displayed in hexadecimal, going from 0 through F.

-4. **Continuing the Game:**
+6. **Continuing the Game:**
    After a point is scored, press the serve button (`btn0`) again to re-launch the ball.
 The game can continue indefinitely, or players can decide to reset scores via a designated keypad key (if integrated).

 ## Steps to Get the Project Working in Vivado and on the Nexys Board